syedmfuad/syedfuad.github.io/research.md

 ### Peer-Reviewed Publications <br>
 Muriuki, J., Hudson, D. **Fuad, Syed, M.** March, R., Lacombe, D. 2023.
 "Spillover Effect of Violent Conflicts on Food Insecurity in Sub-Saharan Africa." *Food Policy, 115.* DOI: [10.1177/10659129211020830](https://doi.org/10.1016/j.foodpol.2023.102417) <br><br>
-*We examine violent conflict's spillover effects on food insecurity in Uganda, Ethiopia, and Malawi.
-Using a contiguity matrix weighted on the distance between housing units and data from the Living Standard Measurement Survey, we find a statistically significant spillover effect of violent conflict on food security in Ethiopia and Uganda.
-Statistically significant indirect effects of violent conflict on food security were negative within Malawi and positive within Ethiopia.
-Direct and spillover effects of violent conflicts and other covariates on food security are also analyzed.*<br>

 Muriuki, J., Hudson, D. **Fuad, Syed, M.** "The Impact of Conflict on Food Security in Sub-Saharan Africa." *Agriculture & Food Security (Forthcoming)*